ckeditor/ckeditor5/packages/ckeditor5-ui/tests/manual/icon/icon.md

 ## Colorful icons

-1. There should seven colorful icon rendered without any distortions.
+1. There should be seven colorful icon rendered without any distortions.
 1. Check the reference icons to see what they should look like.